 From Left to Right: Sandy Gibson (BPF Co-Founder), Mike Kerns (TCG Co-Founder), Marco DeMeireles (TCG Partner) and Brad Milne (BPF Co-Founder) at Better Place Forest San Francisco HQ in February 2020

 “Learn to tactfully navigate confusion in growing markets when others are leaning out,” advises Marco.
 “Digging deep into an underlying platform shift by speaking with every participant (customers, competitors, industry analysts, founders and operators), listening intently – with “Dumbo Ears!” and forcing yourself to tune out the crowd is how I’ve always invested my time and money.
 And it’s always worked.
 I first observed this in Jay Hoag when he was building TCV.
 At the time, many established VCs were afraid to invest in ‘electronic commerce.’
-In fact, John Mumfund, who ran one of the largest venture funds of that generation (Crosspoint), never funded a consumer website during the web’s development while Kevin Harvey (Benchmark), Geoff Yang (IVP/Redpoint), Jay Hoag (TCV) all did.
+In fact, John Mumfund, who ran one of the largest venture funds of that generation (Crosspoint), never funded a consumer website during the web’s development while Kevin Harvey (Benchmark), Geoff Yang (IVP / Redpoint), Jay Hoag (TCV) all did.
+Who was right in the end?
 Which of these firms do you remember?
 What side of history do you want to be on?”

 Marco seems to approach each potential investment company through the mindset of the customer, and explores the evolution of a market-structure, product, and “why now” in parallel.

 “I will always be eternally grateful to them for taking a chance on me,” says Marco.
 “In particular those I met during my early days out west.
-My time in the valley was beyond my wildest dreams, and I built some of the most rewarding relationships I have today– including my wife Joanne!
-I would be nowhere without those who’ve helped me hone my passion for entrepreneurship, lean into my strengths, build domain expertise, compete for deals, and most importantly play above my weight.
+My time living in the Bay Area was beyond my wildest dreams, and I built some of the most rewarding relationships I have today – including my wife Joanne!
+I would be nowhere without her and those who’ve helped me hone my passion for entrepreneurship, lean into my strengths, build domain expertise, compete for deals, and most importantly play above my weight.
 I constantly find myself stretched in so many ways; it’s exhilarating!
 I’d love nothing more than to give that feeling to the next-generation and I’m hoping that our partnership will be the means to do so.”